Debating Independence: Autonomy or Voluntary Colonialism?

 Katrine Dirckinck-Holmfeld’s, Humphrey Polepole’s, Ivaaq Poulsen’s & Inuit Youth International’s presentation for Act 2’s public hearing was titled “Youth Writes Back TV: Performative Notes from a Workshop on Youth Experiences and Postcolonial Situations” and took the form of a live TV-show.
 Acting as hosts and guests in the show, the group presented experiences gathered during their collaborative project for Act 2’s exhibition: a workshop and a multimedia installation examining postcolonial situations from a youth and educational perspective (click here for more info).

 The group summarizes their presentation in the following words: “A school…on the black board is written: ‘A girl walks toward her mother with a bucket.’
 The bucket starts bursting…its content is floating over the edge…What happens when youth writes back?
 Equipped with digital cameras, cellular phones, and audio recording equipment, we went out into the city of Nuuk and its surroundings and investigated themes of ‘My City,’ ‘Language,’ and ‘Dig-I-dentity.’
 During the public hearing, ‘Youth Writes Back’ created a platform for presenting our findings gathered during the preceding workshop and installation in Act 2’s exhibition.
 Our intention was to raise a discussion on education as a creative process that will enable deeper understandings of our different cultural values, environments, and perspectives on ‘glocal’ issues.”
-[Katrine Dirckinck-Holmfeld] To download the presentation manuscript, click PDF here.
+[Katrine Dirckinck-Holmfeld] To download the presentation manuscript, click here.

 Paul Gilroy teaches at the London School of Economics.
 Before that, he was a Charlotte Marian Saden Professor of Sociology and African American Studies at Yale University, where he was Chair of the African American Studies Department.
 He is the author of several books and his work has been translated into eleven languages.
 [Paul Gilroy]

 Paul Gilroy was supposed to have delivered the presentation “Colonial Crimes and Convivial Cultures” during the first day of Act 2’s public hearing.
-However, he was unable to attend and sent a video letter

 instead.
 The very first item in the hearing, the screening was followed by a lively discussion.
 In his synopsis of the video letter, Gilroy writes: This video letter “…will discuss the relationship between the history and remembrance of colonial rule, and the constitution of multicultural societies in the postcolonial phase.
 It will address the arguments towards the revival of empire that have been such a notable feature of the ‘war on terror’ as well as the predicament of various ethnic minorities in the overdeveloped countries.”
-[Paul Gilroy] To download a transcript of the video letter, click PDF here.
+[Paul Gilroy] To download a transcript of the video letter, click here.

 Høgni Hoydal is the Chairman of Tjóðveldisflokkurin in the Faroe Islands.
 Tjóðvelisflokkurin is a left-wing independence party and currently the biggest political party in the Faroe Islands.
 Aside from being a member of the Faroese Parliament, Hoydal has been elected to the Danish Parliament for Tjóðveldisflokkurin since November 2001.
 From 1998-2003, he held the post of Deputy Prime Minister and Minister for Self-Government, Judicial & Nordic Affairs in the Faroe Islands.
 Hoydal lives together with Hildur Hermansen and they have three children.
 He has a degree in History and Communication from Roskilde University, Denmark.
 Before becoming a politician, he was employed as a seaman, temporary teacher, and as a reporter for the Faroese television.
 Hoydal has written two books concerning political affairs.
 Myten om Rigsfællesskabet (The Myth of the Union) was published in the spring of 2000 and the second, Frælsi er ábyrgd (Freedom Is Responsibility), was published in December that same year.
 [Høgni Hoydal]

 Høgni Hoydal participated in Act 2’s public hearing with the PowerPoint presentation “Neo-colonialism with a Human Face – the Cosy Self-Colonization in Danish Home Rule.”
 He summarizes the presentation in the following words: “Denmark has been able to maintain the sovereignty over two of its colonies right into the age of globalization.
 This has been possible by allowing room for certain cultural decisions in the home ruling countries Greenland and the Faroe Islands, while the political, economical, and social structures between Denmark and the colonies have led to an effective self-colonization.
 The self-colonization is based on the myth of Denmark as the assisting and kind mother, who protects her children against the dangerous world outside and who supports them economically without having any self-interest in the relationship.
 What does this mean to the Faroese and Greenlandic societies and their development and possibilities in the age of globalization?
 Is it possible to change the Danish self-understanding, which continues to block for the alteration of the relationship?
 Is the cosy self-colonization becoming the model for neo-colonization of the 21st century?
 Taking its starting point in Faroese experiences, the presentation addresses these questions and proposes ways out of neo-colonialism.”
-[Høgni Hoydal] To download a transcript of the PowerPoint presentation, click PDF here.
+[Høgni Hoydal] To download a transcript of the PowerPoint presentation, click here.

 Aviâja Egede Lynge received her MA in Social Science in Social Anthropology from Edinburgh University, Scotland in 2002 and her BA degree in Tourism Management from Queen Margaret University College, Edinburgh in 2000.
 During her studies, her fields of interests were postcolonialism, culture, development of indigenous societies, and rural areas.
 Since 2003, Aviâja has been working for the Greenland Home Rule Government as a Secretary to the Minister of Industry, Agriculture & Labour.
 Prior to that, she worked in a privately owned Greenlandic company, working with research, courses, integration of Danish and Greenlandic children in the public schools, and development of a Greenlandic empowerment concept.
 From 1998-2003, she was a board member of different institutions/organizations: Greenland Tourism – The National Tourism Board of Greenland, Inuit Youth International (a grass roots organization, which works to strengthen the cultural and spiritual development through promoting higher self-worth among Inuit youth), SAMIK (a co-operation between Greenland and Iceland for the development of tourism and cultural ties), and Katuaq – Greenland Cultural Centre.
 She has traveled most of the world, and her greatest interests are better cross-cultural understanding between peoples, politics, postcolonialism, and indigenous peoples’ affairs.
 She has attended the UN Permanent Forum twice, is an active debater in the Greenlandic and Danish press, and has been speaking in various forums.
 Currently, she is working on a Greenlandic debate book about the influence of colonialism on Greenlandic identity and self-determination.
 She hopes that the book will contribute to the written history of Greenland and that it will motivate young Greenlanders to study where they came from to better understand who they are today.
 [Aviâja Egede Lynge]

 Aviâja Egede Lynge participated in Act 2’s public hearing with the paper titled “The Best Colony in the World.”
 She summarizes the paper in the following words: “There is a need to look beyond our colonial history.
 In Greenland, we have always been ‘taught’ that ‘Greenland is one of the best colonies in the world.’
 However, this should not prevent us from acknowledging how 250 years of colonization has influenced us as a people and how it still affects our daily lives.
 When people in Greenland discuss problems such as equality between Danes and Greenlanders, the words ‘racist’ and ‘nationalist’ are often used.
 Instead of trying to understand how concepts like ‘equality’ and ‘nationalism’ relate to the past, it seems as if the debate never goes further.
 My paper thus takes the audience through Greenland’s colonial history (political and cultural) in order to discuss the colonial influence on Greenlandic identity, continuing feelings of subordination, and a continued search for acceptance of our ethnic identity.
 The paper focuses on the question of how ethnic identity plays a role in the picture of ‘equality between Greenlanders and Danes’ with regards to the colonial period and today.
 The paper proposes that the colonial influence on Greenlandic identity still has implications today, and that the symptoms of nationalism are leftovers from a lack of mental de-colonization.”
-[Aviâja Egede Lynge] To download the paper, click PDF here.
+[Aviâja Egede Lynge] To download the paper, click here.